valquake/MuMa-Predictor/README.md

   - Select from the drop-down menu the version of jdk you just added and click on "Finish". <br/>
 <img src="https://github.com/valquake/MuMa-Predictor/blob/main/images/Readme08.png" width="500" height="400"><br/>
 # How to use
+For a quick guide on how to use the tool, see the appendix of the thesis.pdf file.